exakat/exakat/docs/Development.rst

 * HasNoTrait : Checks that the current atom is not inside a trait.

+* HasNoTryCatch : Check if the current atom is inside a try catch structure, in the current context.

 * HasNoUsage : Docs for HasNoUsage

 * HasNoVariadicArgument : checks if any argument uses the variadic operator